AmiralPatate/FM23Data/README.md

 C# .NET Framework 4.8 executable with 4 tools:

 - **Track**: Pick a track or get a random one.
 Estimates the number of laps for a variety of distances and race times.
+Requires `tracks.csv`.

 - **Telemetry**: Reads telemetry packets on port 56535 (hardcoded).
 Displays lap times, designed for Rivals mode.
 Copies to clipboard the best time of each run.
 Pull handbrake 3 times in a lap to mark time as dirty.
 Dirty laps are marked as negative time.
 Open telemetry/timeattack.txt for a log of all times recorded.
+Optionally requires `tracks.csv` for track information, and `divs.csv`, `makes.csv` and `models.csv` for car information.

-- **Color conv.**: Converts hex or RGB color codes into Forza coordinates.
+- **Colours**: Converts hex or RGB color codes into Forza coordinates.
 Third decimal place in parentheses for reasons.
 Can save and load custom colors.

-- **Unit conv.**: Converts mass, power, power-to-mass, and torque to/from various units.
+- **Units**: Converts mass, power, power-to-mass, and torque to/from various units.

 ## CSV data format